Master of Arts in Religion Degree Requirements

 The program in Theology permits concentration in theological studies with a sequence of courses totaling eighteen credit hours selected for this purpose.
 Suggested concentrations are systematic, historical, or liberation theology.
 Ordinarily, six credit hours are required in Bible, and six credit hours in the history of Christian theology.
 Individual programs are designed utilizing these guidelines.

-Women’s, Gender, and/or Sexuality Studies in Religion
+Women’s, Gender, and Sexuality Studies in Religion

-The concentration in Women’s, Gender, and/or Sexuality Studies (WGSS) trains students in a number of skills pertinent to gender and sexuality studies, including textual interpretation and analysis, historical thinking, and approaches to visual and material culture, all with a relation to the religious (broadly construed).
-Students are encouraged to develop their own research agendas, which may be thematic, historical, theological, theoretical, or take a number of other forms, and to make use of resources from other departments and programs in the University, especially American Studies; Women’s, Gender, and Sexuality Studies; Lesbian, Gay, Bisexual, and Transgender Studies; and Ethnicity, Race, and Migration.
+The concentration in Women’s, Gender, and Sexuality Studies (WGSS) trains students in a number of skills pertinent to gender and sexuality studies, including textual interpretation and analysis, historical thinking, and approaches to visual and material culture, all with a relation to the religious (broadly construed).
+Students are encouraged to develop their own research agendas, which may be thematic, historical, theological, theoretical, or take a number of other forms, and to make use of resources from other departments and programs in the university, especially American Studies; Women’s, Gender, and Sexuality Studies; Lesbian, Gay, Bisexual, and Transgender Studies; and Ethnicity, Race, and Migration.
 Students typically pursue courses of study that prepare them for further work, whether in a professional or academic context, which is enabled by the flexibility of degree requirements for the WGSS M.A.R.
 Students work closely with faculty advisers to create a coherent program of study, which might focus on topics like queer art, women’s history and biblical interpretation, gender and liturgy, queer theology, or the effect of religion on gender, sexuality, and health care, to name a few examples from recent years.
 Faculty interests include biblical interpretation, theology and ethics, preaching and pastoral care, visual and material culture, and liturgy.
 The concentration requires six credit hours in Bible (or other sacred texts, with the adviser’s permission) and six credit hours in historical or theological study, in addition to eighteen credit hours in the WGSS concentration.

 World Christianity/Missions

 The concentration in World Christianity/Missions is designed for students who are interested in the historical expansion of Christianity and/or who wish to spend a period of time working with churches and organizations in other countries or who wish to pursue graduate studies in a relevant field.
 Students are required to take a range of courses dealing with Christianity in its historical, biblical, and theological dimensions as well as Christianity’s interface with culture and with other religions.
 Students may opt either for Missions or for World Christianity as their emphasis within the concentration.
 Twelve credit hours are required in the core curriculum of each emphasis.
 For either emphasis, six credit hours in foundation courses in biblical studies are required, as are six credit hours of work in theology and/or ethics and six credit hours in the history of Christianity.
 There are six credit hours of electives.
-Students who opt for the Missions emphasis will take a minimum of six credit hours in one of four geographic area studies programs of the University (Latin American, African, East Asian, or Southeast Asian studies) as well as six credit hours in World Christianity.
-Relevant courses in the other departments of the University may also be included after consultation with the adviser.
+Students who opt for the Missions emphasis will take a minimum of six credit hours in one of four geographic area studies programs of the university (Latin American, African, East Asian, or Southeast Asian studies) as well as six credit hours in World Christianity.
+Relevant courses in the other departments of the university may also be included after consultation with the adviser.
 For those emphasizing World Christianity within the concentration, six credit hours in Missions are required as well as six credit hours in world religions.
 Students may also opt for a major research writing project as part of their course requirement in consultation with their adviser.

 Thesis and Project Options